-11.7.5 Types of stimuli in each session
+12.7.5 Types of stimuli in each session

 Some experiments that comply with this Recommendation will use only one type of stimulus (e.g., all stimuli contain audiovisual content, all stimuli contain video-only content).
-Other experiments will use multiple types of stimuli (e.g., audio-only, video-only and audiovisual stimuli will be rated).
+Other experiments will use multiple types of stimuli (e.g., audio-only, video-only, image-only, and audiovisual stimuli will be rated).

 Different types of stimuli may either be split into separate sessions or mixed together in a single session.